smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 Tony Kilbridge is tall and lanky, in his mid-fifties with close-cropped grey hair that is balding on top and typically covered with a baseball hat.
 He wears clunky boots, a flannel button down, and a puffy Patagonia vest with the MIT Crew logo embroidered on the chest.
 It’s his tenth year as Director of Rowing and Heavyweight Men's Head Coach at MIT, and the fall racing season is just winding down.
 This fall the [heavyweights](http://www.mitathletics.com/sports/m-crewhvy/2015-16/news) have already posted promising results, including a 4th place finish in the collegiate eights race at Head of the Charles.

-%some sort of break here - as natural as it seems for him to be here now, there was a period of his life where it seemed he would be anywhere but here.
+As natural as it seems for him to be here now, there was a period of Kilbridge's life where he was on a completely different career trajectory.
+After graduating from Harvard University, where he learned to row and won two Eastern Sprints championships, Kilbridge earned his law degree at Georgetown University and became a lawyer in complex commercial law.
+He spent ten years as a trial lawyer before returning to the rowing world to coach.
-%put subheadings? or section breaks

 Kilbridge was first introduced to rowing as a child when he and his family went to watch his father’s friend compete in the very first [Head of the Charles](http://www.hocr.org/) (held in 1965).
 When he arrived at Harvard in the fall of 1978, he was inundated with advertising to join “Harvard’s #1 Sport.”